 The recreation department of the Town of Leland, NC hosts a yearly Youth Art Day, a day of fun and learning about the different aspects of art.
 Youth Art Day has hands-on art stations where you can create pottery, crafts, wood turning and more as well as participate in African drumming.
 Activities at this free event are geared to children ages 8 and older but all children are welcome to attend.

 The Leland, NC area is growing its retail and shopping opportunities all the time.
 The quality shops in Leland, NC are new, clean and modern.
 It used to be that everyone headed to nearby Wilmington, NC for everything they needed, but that is not the case anymore.
 While Wilmington’s shopping options are much more extensive, the Leland area stores offer nearly anything you could need as well as just about anything you could want.
 Grocery stores, superstores, boutiques, galleries, shopping villages, antiques stores and more are found here.
 You will find Olde Church Antiques on Blanton Road in Supply, NC.
 You can also find recycled goods, consignment stores and thrift shops as well as a variety of eco-friendly services and products.
-Check out Greenlands Farm Store on Midway Road in Bolivia, NC for your natural and organic needs.
+Check out Greenlands Farm Store on Midway Road in Bolivia, NC for your natural, gluten free and organic needs.
 The free range eggs come from their own chickens and the goats' milk in the goats' milk soap comes from their own goats - both of which are raised nearby.
 You can also purchase local honey, organic produce, fresh meats, bakery goods and gift items.
 In Leland you will find national chain department and grocery stores as well as unique shops that are locally owned and operated.
 Brookelynn Premium Cigars and Murray Art and Frame are two of these.
 At Brookelynn Premium Cigars you will find a collection of more than 100 brands of fine cigars.
 If what you’re looking for isn’t there, the friendly staff will find and obtain it for you.
 Brookelynn’s also has a quality selection of blended tobaccos, pipes, humidors, travel cases, flasks and other accessories.
 Stop in and enjoy their cozy smoking lounge and ask about joining their Cigar Club.
 As the name says, Murray Art and Frame is the spot for custom frames, artwork and printing needs.
 Owner and pencil artist George Murray, along with his knowledgeable and friendly staff, will help you get exactly what you need, whether it be a wood or metal frame, a shadowbox for memorabilia or local artistic creations.
 They even boast a massive printer, so you can get banners, outdoor signage or cut-out letters any length you like.
 If you want to spend the day bargain hunting, the outlets of Myrtle Beach, SC, are within easy driving distance.

 Two recently built, modern and beautifully appointed hotels in Leland, NC are Best Western Westgate Inn & Suites on Towne Lake Drive and Comfort Suites Wilmington Magnolia Greens on Grandiflora Drive.
 At the Best Western you can enjoy the complimentary full hot breakfast, cocktail lounge, heated outdoor pool and hot tub, exercise facility, business center and meeting space.
 The specially designed Comfort Suites Magnolia Greens offers custom decor, hardwood floors in the lobby, a tiled breakfast area, a business library with a pantry, high ceilings, an indoor saltwater pool, an outdoor patio and a fully equipped fitness room.
 Complimentary continental breakfast is included.
 For more choices you can head south in Brunswick County or north on US 17 to Wilmington, NC.
 You may find that you will be able to arrange an extended stay in one of the local hotel suites.